axonemeorg/papaya/server/README.md

 docker-compose up -d
 ```

-Your server will be available on `http://localhost:6000` (unless you changed your port in the previous step),.
+Your server will be available on `http://localhost` (`http://localhost:XXXX` if you changed your port in the previous step).

 ## Accessing Your Server
 Once your server is running, go to app.tryzisk.com and add your server to the app: